nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### `ca-bundle` Option Ignored When No SSL Verification Done

 Previously, the `ca-bundle` option was set to `None` or removed when the value of `ssl-no-verify` was changed at runtime.
-This behaviour was bad as it could cause errors and forced the user had to manually set the option again when re-enabling the SSL verification.
+This behaviour was bad as it could cause errors and forced the user to manually set the option again when re-enabling the SSL verification.

 To prevent this situation, the `ca-bundle` option is now ignored and never changed by the application when the ssl-no-verify option is set to `True`.